Here are answers to some of the most common questions we receive. Thanks for asking!

 Is this hot yoga?

 Ashtanga is a very active form of yoga that is designed to build heat and energy internally, producing a cleansing sweat to help clear the body of impurities.
-In our studio we keep the temperature around 82 degrees F. The phrase “hot yoga” is typically used to refer to styles modeled after Bikram yoga where studios are heated to more than 100 degrees.
+Ashtanga yoga is not “hot yoga”.
+The phrase “hot yoga” is typically used to refer to styles modeled after Bikram yoga where studios are heated to more than 100 degrees.

 Yoga has come to be associated with flexibility but there is far more to it than that.
 At its root yoga is about being aware of and accepting of wherever you are at at the present moment and not judging it as good or bad.
 As ashtanga teacher David Swenson says, “The real yoga is what we cannot see.”